Public Interest Declassification Board (PIDB) - Recommendations and Reports

 The Forum had a very productive discussion and received more than 150 thoughtful comments from members of the public.
 The Public Interest Declassification Board has sent a letter and a summary of the comments to the National Security Advisor.

-- Letter from the National Security Advisor– June 2, 2009, is letter requests that the PIDB hold a series of public forums to solicit recommendations for revisions to Executive Order 12958, as amended, "Classified National Security Information."
+- Letter from the National Security Advisor– June 2, 2009, is letter requests that the PIDB hold a series of public forums to solicit recommendations for revisions to Executive Order 12958, as amended, "Classified National Security Information.

 - January 2, 2008, Improving Declassification